dprats/submit_nns_proposal_tutorial/README.md

 # Tutorial: How to submit NNS proposals

-This is a static page (hosted on the Internet Computer) that gives user instructions on how to submiyt Motion proposals to the NNS.
+This is a static page (hosted on the Internet Computer) that gives user instructions on how to submit motion proposals to the NNS.

 ## Running the project locally